Rivalries in the National Rugby League: Brisbane Broncos vs Gold Coast Titans

 The South East Queensland derby started in 2007 with the admission of the Gold Coast into the NRL.
-That year in Round 17, Darren Lockyer kicked a monumental field goal that hit both uprights and gave the Broncos a 19-18 victory in front of over 40,000 spectators at Suncorp Stadium.
+That year in Round 17, Darren Lockyer kicked a monumental field goal that hit both uprights and gave the Broncos a 19–18 victory in front of over 40,000 spectators at Suncorp Stadium.

-The two clubs also met in the 2010 Finals with the Brisbane side winning 40-32 in the week one match-up on the Titans' turf at Skilled Park in front of a sellout crowd.
-The next finals meeting between the clubs came in 2016, with Brisbane again winning, this time 44-28.
+The two clubs also met in the 2010 Finals with the Brisbane side winning 40–32 in the week one match-up on the Titans' turf at Skilled Park in front of a sellout crowd.
+The next finals meeting between the clubs came in 2016, with Brisbane again winning, this time 44–28.
 The match saw a contentious penalty try awarded to Broncos winger Jordan Kahu, where the ball was kicked from his hands.

-In 2018, the lowly Gold Coast side beat Brisbane at Suncorp Stadium 26-14 on Easter Sunday, which was regarded as a major upset at the time.
-In round 12 of the 2022 NRL season, Brisbane came from 24-4 down at half-time to defeat the Gold Coast 35-24.
+In 2018, the lowly Gold Coast side beat Brisbane at Suncorp Stadium 26–14 on Easter Sunday, which was regarded as a major upset at the time.
+In round 12 of the 2022 NRL season, Brisbane came from 24–4 down at half-time to defeat the Gold Coast 35–24.

-Brisbane have a superior record in the fixture having won 23 of the 33 meetings.
+Brisbane has a superior record in the fixture, having won 23 of the 33 meetings.

 Brisbane Broncos vs Dolphins

-The Battle of Brisbane is a new rivalry which began with the Dolphins' admission as the second Brisbane club in 2023.
+The Battle of Brisbane is a rivalry that began with the Dolphins' admission as the second Brisbane club in 2023.
 This marked the first time that Brisbane has had two professional rugby league teams since the demise of the South Queensland Crushers in 1997.
 In round 4 of the 2023 NRL season, the two sides played against each other for the first time.
-In a match which saw both sides take the lead, Brisbane would go on to win 18-12 in front of 51,047 fans.
+In a match which saw both sides take the lead, Brisbane would go on to win 18–12 in front of 51,047 fans.
 This was the biggest crowd at Suncorp Stadium for a regular season game in its history.

+Gold Coast Titans vs Dolphins

+The Sunshine Showdown is a new rivalry that began with the Dolphins' entry into the NRL in 2023.
+The Titans have only defeated the Dolphins once.

 Interstate Rivalries

 Manly-Warringah Sea Eagles vs Melbourne Storm

 This is regarded as one of the biggest rivalries in the modern era, and the two clubs met in the 2007 and 2008 Grand Finals.

 After Manly had gone on to win the 2011 premiership, both teams fought out the 2012 preliminary final in Melbourne.
-Melbourne defeated Manly 40–12, ending their chances of winning back to back titles.
+Melbourne defeated Manly 40–12, ending their chances of winning back-to-back titles.
 Melbourne would go on to win their second legitimate premiership after being stripped of their 2007 and 2009 premierships after the NRL discovered systematic salary cap rorting by the club.

 After nine years without playing each other in the finals, Manly and Melbourne met in week one of the 2021 NRL finals series where Melbourne won the match 40–12 at the Sunshine Coast Stadium.